onlymatrix/miniCPMs/miniCPM3-4B/README.md

 # 2024/12/17 Update
-* The following issues may arise when using chat_minicpm3-4B.py, which are caused by openvino-tokenizers.
+* The following issues may arise when using chat_minicpm3-4B.py, which are caused by OpenVINO GenAI's tokenizer part.
 ``` sh
 Chat template for the current model is not supported by Jinja2Cpp.
 Please apply template manually to your prompt before calling generate.
 For example: <start_of_turn>user{user_prompt}<end_of_turn><start_of_turn>model
 ```